shuvmaybe/groqsetup/README.md

 ## 2. Creating API Key
 Navigate to the **[GroqCloud API Key Dashboard](https://console.groq.com/keys)** to create a key.
 Click on the **Create API Key** button.
-In the popup, name your key (e.g., "CreatureChat").
-Create your key and **copy it and save it somewhere safe**.
-DO NOT SHARE THIS WITH ANYONE. (follow the screenshots below)
+In the popup, name your key (e.g., "CreatureChat") and Create it. (follow the screenshots below)
+> [!IMPORTANT]
+> Copy your key and keep it somewhere safe until the last step!

+> [!WARNING]
+> **DO NOT SHARE THIS KEY TO ANYBODY.** If you really have to, only send the key partially if they are not meant to use it, only to view.

 ![creating the api key](https://i.ibb.co/cxcmFFr/im1ge.png)
 ![popup box](https://i.ibb.co/nCRFq0j/image.png)
 ![copying api key](https://i.ibb.co/CJNK4vY/image-2.png)